 What is GSTR 3B?

-- Outward Taxable Supplies other than Zero Rate, Nil Rate and Exempted
+- Outward Taxable Supplies other Zero Rate, Nil Rate and Exempted

 - Outward Taxable Supplies (Zero Rated)

 - Outward Supplies towards Nil Rated and Exempted

 - Inward Supplies liable to be paid on reverse charge basis

 - Non-GST Outward Supplies